 Super Eagles Star, Ndidi Opens Up On Tough Childhood – I Sold All Kinds Of Fruits On The Streets Of Lagos

-Leicester City of England and super eagles of Nigeria star midfielder Wilfred Ndidi, has opened up on his experiences while growing up.
+Leicester City of England and Super Eagles of Nigeria star midfielder Wilfred Ndidi, has opened up on his experiences while growing up.

 Born and raised in Lagos, Ndidi, whose father was a soldier, said he had to battle through selling fruits on the streets of Lagos while navigating his father’s ”hostility” towards his football aspirations.